zoffixznet/debug/mu/approx-rework.md

 ### Relative tolerance specified

-When relative tolerance is set, the test checks relative difference between values, regardless of their magnitude.
-The larger the numbers given, the larger the number they can differ by can be.
+When relative tolerance is set, the test checks relative difference between values.
+Given the same tolerance, the larger the numbers given, the larger the number they can differ by can be.

 For example: